Logiqx/tech-docs/Environments/Containers/Docker/README.md

 Useful for files that need to be accessible on host machine during development.

+Can initially be a little tricky to get working on Windows.

+The section below provides some basic pointers as to what is required in the way of setup.

 #### Setup

-Docker For Windows
+##### Docker For Windows

-​	Settings -> Shared Drives -> C
+Settings -> Shared Drives -> C

-Share C: Drive
+##### Share C: Drive

-​	Right-click C: -> Properties -> Sharing -> Share...
+Right-click C: -> Properties -> Sharing -> Share...

-Anti-Virus Exclusion
+##### Anti-Virus Exclusion

-​	Norton -> Settings -> Firewall -> Configure Public Network Exceptions -> File and Printer Sharing
+Norton -> Settings -> Firewall -> Configure Public Network Exceptions -> File and Printer Sharing